mavismasikati/Monday_Coffee_sql_p2/README.md

 1.Coffee Consumers Count
 How many people in each city are estimated to consume coffee, given that 25% of the population does?

+2.Sales Count for Each Product
+How many units of each coffee product have been sold?